Preetbandgar/tb3-nav2-slam-benchmark/README.md

 ## 🔄 Reproducibility

-- All maps, rosbags, and configuration files are version-controlled
-- See [`scripts/quickstart.sh`](scripts/quickstart.sh) for automated demo
+All maps, rosbags, and configuration files are version-controlled.
+See [`scripts/quickstart.sh`](scripts/quickstart.sh) for automated demo.

 ---